-- 1 package with 10 pairs of bodywarmers (12h duration)
+- 1 pack with 10 pairs of bodywarmers (12h duration)

-We also find a last package with protective balm to preserve the leather of the gloves.
+- Protective balm to preserve the leather of the gloves.

 the HEAT company GLOVES FEATURES

-- 1. Silver fabric for using all touch screens
+- Silver fabric for using all touch screens

 5. Thumb flap also allows for optimal warmth and movement when needed